koenpeters/optimistic-ui-demo/README.md

 ## How to use the demo

 There are three pages ni this demo.

 1. /pessimistic1
 2. /pessimistic2
 3. /optimistic

 You can change the server latency by changing the value of ```delayTime``` in the file ```/src/mocks/browser.ts```.

-When using a value of 0 for thus variable you'll see there is no difference in UX between the three pages.
-When you use a higher value for this variable (eg 2000) then you'll see the difference in UX the two pessimistic pages and the optimistic page.
+When using a value of 0 for this variable you'll see there is no difference in UX between the three pages.
+When you use a higher value for this variable (eg 2000) then you'll see the difference in UX of the two pessimistic pages and the optimistic page.